plotly/dash-labs/docs/07-LongCallback.md

  1. We might want the cache to persist across server restarts.
  2. When an app is served using multiple processes (e.g. multiple gunicorn workers on a single server, or multiple servers behind a load balancer), we might want to shared cached values across all of these processes.

 For these reasons, a simple Python `dict` is not a suitable storage container for caching Dash callbacks.
-Instead, `long_callback` uses the current Flask-Caching or Celery callback manager to store cached results.
+Instead, `long_callback` uses the current diskcache or Celery callback manager to store cached results.

 ### Caching flexibility requirements
 To support caching in a variety of development and production use cases, `long_callback` may be configured by one or more zero-argument functions, where the return values of these functions are combined with the function input arguments when generating the cache key.
 Several common use-cases will be described below.